 SCC records asset retirement obligations (AROs) associated with the future retirement (removal and disposal) of its X-ray machines used in its Allied Health Programs and for the future retirement (removal and disposal) of its wind turbines.
 SCC recognizes AROs when legally enforceable liabilities are incurred and are reasonably estimable, which is manifested by the occurrence of both an external and internal obligating event.
 (Insert applicable federal, state, or local law or regulation, contract, or court judgment) requires X-ray machines to be disposed of (insert requirement under applicable federal, state, or local law or regulation, contract, or court judgment).
-(Insert applicable federal, state, or local law or regulation, contract, or court judgment) requires wind turbines to be disposed of (insert requirement under applicable federal, state, or local law or regulation, contract, or court judgment) requires wind turbines to be disposed of (insert requirement under applicable federal, state, or local law or regulation, contract, or court judgment) requires wind turbines to be disposed of (insert requirement under applicable federal, state, or local law or regulation, contract, or court judgment).
-As of the years ended August 31, FY2, SCC has 20 X-ray machines and 3 wind turbines with future retirement obligations.
-For additional information of recordable assets, please reference the complete guidance documents at GASB Statement 83 Link.
+(Insert applicable federal, state, or local law or regulation, contract, or court judgment) requires wind turbines to be disposed of (insert requirement under applicable federal, state, or local law or regulation, contract, or court judgment) requires wind turbines to be disposed of (insert requirement under applicable federal, state, or local law or regulation, contract, or court judgment) requires wind turbines to be disposed of (insert requirement under applicable federal, state, or local law or regulation, contract, or court judgment) requires and 3 wind turbines with future retirement obligations.
+For additional information of recordable assets, please reference the complete guidance documents in GASB Statement 83.

 SCC records its ARO liabilities (and corresponding deferred outflow of resources) based on the best estimate of the current value of outlays to be incurred.
-Because probability weighting of all potential outcomes is not is not feasible, the most likely amount in the range of possible outcomes was used.
+Because probability weighting of all potential outcomes is not feasible, the most likely amount in the range of possible outcomes was used.
 Current value is defined as the amount that would be paid if all equipment, facilities, and services included in the estimate were acquired at the end of the current reporting period.